LEARN JAPANESE WITH PIMSLEUR

 The national territory is full of diversity of nationalities.
 Chinese, Japanese and Korean immigrants have been arriving in Brazil since the last century – and, especially, the Japanese have gained a strong prominence in Brazilian culture.
 The Japanese came to Brazil as well as the Italians and the Poles, that is, to look for jobs that would bring them back to the dignity of life.

-With many families disembarking in Brazil, the integration of Japanese and Brazilian cultures began, called gaijin by the Japanese.
+With many families disembarking in Brazil, the integration of Japanese and Brazilian cultures began, referred to as gaijin by the Japanese.

-Slowly, the Japanese people began to introduce their habits, their religious beliefs, their way of life and, of course, their food.
-The first Japanese foods integrated into Brazil were unseasoned white rice (shirogohan), misoshiru with fermented soy paste, Swiss chard, sashimi and others.
+Slowly, the Japanese people began to introduce their habits, religious beliefs, lifestyle, and of course, their food.
+The first Japanese foods integrated into Brazil were plain white rice (shirogohan), misoshiru with fermented soybean paste, Chinese cabbage, sashimi, and others.

 At first seen as exotic, the food slowly began to merge with the taste of Brazilians, and became a hit with the rise of Japanese restaurants in the country.